 - Scope of the analysis: Include all electronic media containing, processing, or storing e-PHI

-- Data collection: Map the flow of data from start to finish as well as vulnerable areas on that map
+- Data collection: Map the flow of data from start to finish and identify vulnerable areas

-- Vulnerabilities/threat identification: Identify and document reasonably anticipated threats to e-PHI as well as vulnerabilities that might create a risk of inappropriate access to, or disclosure of PHI.
+- Vulnerabilities and threat identification: Identify and document reasonably anticipated threats to e-PHI as well as vulnerabilities that might create a risk of inappropriate access to e-PHI.

-- Assessment of current security measures: Assess and document which security measures now safeguard e-PHI, whether they are required by the HIPAA Security Rule, and whether they are configured and used properly.
+- Assessment of current security measures: Assess and document which security measures safeguard e-PHI, whether the HIPAA Security Rule requires them, and whether they are configured and used properly.

-- The potential impact of threat: Determine what adverse effects an attack might have on the confidentiality, integrity, and availability of e-PHI and on the organization.
-Potential impacts should be listed with every vulnerability.
+- Potential impact of threat: Determine what adverse effects an attack might have on the confidentiality, integrity, and availability of e-PHI and on the organization.
+Potential impacts should be listed with each vulnerability.

-- Risk level: Assign risk levels for the threat and vulnerability combinations you’ve identified.
+- Risk level: Assign risk levels for the likelihood and impact combinations you’ve identified.
 Document the risk levels, including corrective actions to mitigate each level.

-- Periodic review/update as needed: Some covered entities may do this yearly; others bi-annually or every three years, depending on their circumstances.
+- Periodically review and update as needed: Some covered entities may review internal policies yearly.
+Others may perform reviews bi-annually or every three years, depending on the information they manage.

 How to Get HIPAA Compliance: Your 2021 Checklist

-Health Insurance Portability and Accountability Act (HIPAA) compliance primarily involve meeting criteria in HIPAA’s Privacy Rule and its Security Rule, which address three areas:
+HIPAA compliance primarily involves meeting the criteria for the Privacy Rule and Security Rule, which address the three areas:

 - Administrative safeguards